Information about Barnsley’s offer for SEND is available at www.barnsley.gov.uk/localoffer

 - Following school rules

 - Various health and/or physical needs which may affect them in school

 Click on the links below for information and resources about SEND

 If you have any concerns about your child’s progress or development or would like more information about any aspect of Special Educational Needs and/or disabilities, please speak to Mrs Gough (SENDCo) in the first instance.

 Complaints should initially be made to the headteacher, in adherence with the school's SEND Policy.
 If this fails to resolve the issue, the Governing Body should be contacted.
-Our Governor assigned to Special Education Needs is Mrs Gough
+Our Governor assigned to Special Education Needs and Inclusion is Mrs Gough